uptane/uptane-standard/uptane-standard.md

 * Information about filenames, hashes, and file size of the encrypted image.
 * Information about the encryption method, and other relevant information--for example, a symmetric encryption key encrypted by the ECU's asymmetric key could be included in the Director repository metadata.

-The following information MUST be provided for each image in the Targets metadata from the Director repository:
+The following information MUST be provided from the Director repository for each image in the Targets metadata:

 * An ECU identifier (such as a serial number), specifying the ECU that should install the image.